 Des Moines South Side

 The South Side of Des Moines is a vibrant area with some of the city’s best parks, restaurants and neighborhoods.
 The South Side is the area south of the Raccoon and Des Moines Rivers and east of 63rd Street.
-It includes both of Des Moines’ largest in-town lakes, Easter Lake Park and Gray’s Lake Park.
+It includes both of Des Moines’ largest in-town lakes, Easter Lake Park and Gray’s Lake Area.
 Ewing Park on Indianola Avenue boasts a soap-box derby track.
 The district includes Blank Park Zoo, as well as a myriad of other parks and sports/recreation areas.

 The South Side is connected to the extensive recreational trail system in the city with the Des Moines River Trail that runs from the baseball complex in Soldier Park (Hartford Avenue and SE 22nd Street) to Downtown DSM.
 The South Side is home to a wide variety of locally owned, one-of-a-kind establishments — many of Des Moines’ best kept secrets are on the South Side.